-If you own only one bike, make it a touring bike... they'll get you to work and home with groceries, they're great for day trips through the countryside (handling steep backroads with ease), they're even good for century rides, and of course you can bike camp with them!
-Here's a selection of 2017 bikes available in the Madison area.
-Shop local!
+If you own only one bike, make it a touring bike... they're great for casual day trips through the countryside handling steep backroads with ease, they're good for century rides because they're comfortable, they of course excel at bike camping, and while they're not ideal for city riding people do use them to get to work and home (with groceries).
+Here's a selection of 2017 bikes available in the Madison area and probably other cities, too.
 (Most links on this page will open in a new window.)

-This is not a complete list, but rather represents "classic" style touring bikes, suitable for worldwide self-contained road tours.
+This is not a complete list, but rather represents "classic" style touring bikes, suitable for worldwide self-contained road tours (there are other types of touring bikes for different kinds of touring).
 This is the kind of riding I love the most because the pace is just right for exploring an area, I get a sense of empowerment (you can travel indefinitely like this!), it's easy to meet people (they're curious about the journey), and I'm happiest when out in fresh air and sunshine.

-The process of buying a touring bike is somewhat daunting, since there are so many choices (and all a bit different... and none perfect) and information is scattered.
+The process of buying a bike is somewhat daunting since there are so many choices (and all a bit different... and none perfect) and information is scattered.
 Hopefully putting it all in one place like this will help, along with important things to think about, especially gearing.

 Let's talk about gearing, which is perhaps the most important -- and overlooked -- feature of a bike.